mfyz/todox/README.md

 ### Credits

+TodoX is a manual fork export of FromScratch (https://fromscratch.rocks) created by Kilian Valkhof https://github.com/Kilian which is originally licensed under MIT license.
+TodoX includes many improvements and modifications to support and adapt Todo.txt format and extra capabilities.

-FromScratch is built upon these open source projects:
+TodoX is built upon these open source projects:
 	<a href="http://electron.atom.io">Electron</a>,
 	<a href="https://facebook.github.io/react/">React</a>,
 	<a href="https://github.com/tonsky/FiraCode">Fira Code</a>,
 	<a href="http://codemirror.net/">CodeMirror</a> and
 	<a href="https://github.com/chentsulin/electron-react-boilerplate">Electron-react-boilerplate</a>.

-Thanks to @bittersweet for helping me set up IPC to work around a particularly nasty bug, @chentsulin for the electron-react-boilerplate, and @ctrauma for the portable bits.
+Thanks @bittersweet @chentsulin @ctrauma for the initial contributions to FromScratch - indirectly to TodoX to be what it is today.